Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Correlation functions of a single partition

-To satisfy the conditions in Theorem~\ref{OneMainTheorem}, we need to restrict the contours $\mathcal{C}^\prime$ of the variables $q_j$.
+One may ask whether the conditions of Theorem~\ref{OneMainTheorem} are satisfied in the above substitution.
+To satisfy the conditions in Theorem~\ref{OneMainTheorem}, we first restrict the contours $\mathcal{C}^\prime$ of the variables $q_j$.
 After restricting $\mathcal{C}^\prime$, we show that there exists contours $\{\mathcal{C}_j\}_{j\in [1,d]}$ such that those satisfy the conditions \eqref{eq:XY1DMacOpRelation1} and \eqref{eq:XY1DMacOpRelation2}.
-To illustrate it further, we first choose a real number $\eta>0$ such that
+To see how it is possible, we first choose a real number $\eta>0$ such that